kvutien/Project-Machu_Picchu_White_Paper_Tutorial2023/README_1.md

 ### 1.2.2.	**Implementation strategy**, to identify the skills and industry to be acquired and supported
 Machu Picchu is open source.
 It uses the following technologies:
 -	The Internet and the mobile network to distribute and collect data (SMS or UDDS),
--	The mobile apps to implement the frontend (user interface) and avoid serving screens from centralized computers,
+-	The mobile apps to implement the frontend (user interface) and avoid serving user screens from centralized computers,
 -	The blockchain and decentralized storage to achieve resilient data distribution and to implement the backend processes,
 -	The low-cost Single Board Computers of type Raspberry Pi to run decentralized storage and to validate transactions,
 -	The Earth Observation and open mapping data to monitor crop status,